onmyway133/Swiftlane/Documentation/Compile.md

 ## How to compile Puma from source

+Normally you should just use the TestPuma inside Example folder to quickly test drive Puma.
+But if you want to compile it from source using Swift Package Manager command line tool, then follow

 Head over to [Swift Package Manager usage](https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md) to create an executable.

 There's an already created [ManualCompile](https://github.com/pumaswift/Puma/tree/develop/Example/TestApp/ManualCompile) for your reference.